-First, you may be eligible for premium tax credits or cost-sharing reductions to help lower the cost of coverage.
-You can only obtain those tax credits and cost-sharing reductions if you buy a plan through the health insurance marketplace.
-For 2021 and 2022, there is no income limit on eligibility for premium tax credits, so most people will do better to buy coverage through the health insurance marketplace.
+First, you may be eligible for premium tax credits or cost-sharing reductions (CSRs) to help lower the cost of coverage.
+You can only obtain those tax credits and cost-sharing reductions if you buy a plan through the health insurance Marketplace.
+There is no income limit on eligibility for premium tax credits, which cap your premium contribution at a percentage of your annual household income, so most people will do better to buy coverage through the health insurance Marketplace.

-Third, some special enrollment periods are only available to those currently enrolled in a marketplace plan.
-For example, if you become newly eligible for cost-sharing reduction subsidies (CSR), you are only eligible for a special enrollment period to enroll in a CSR-eligible plan if you already have marketplace coverage.
-(45 C.F.R. § 156.440; 45 C.F.R. § 155.420).
+Third, some special enrollment periods are only available to those currently enrolled in a Marketplace plan.
+For example, if you become newly eligible for CSRs, you are only eligible for a special enrollment period to enroll in a CSR-eligible plan if you already have Marketplace coverage.
+(45 C.F.R. §§ 155.420, 156.440.)